The Valleys series 2: Storylines

-Carley, Chidgey, Jenna, Lateysha, Liam and Nicole arrive in the house and Chidgey and Carley decide to pretend that they're a couple and even share a kiss to make their lies more convincing.
-Jenna clearly seems to be bothered by the kiss but hides her true feelings.
+Carley, Chidgey, Jenna, Lateysha, Liam, and Nicole arrive in the house; Chidgey and Carley decide to pretend that they're a couple.
 They're then joined by twins, Anthony and Jason, who immediately cause chaos within the house.
-Both turn the house upside down but are already popular with the rest of the group.
-However, there's a clear atmosphere between Jenna and Carley, and Liam plans on getting to the bottom of it to find out what's wrong.
-As Liam tells Jenna what Carley's said about her, it sparks arguments between the three of them.
-Carley then goes to Chidgey for comfort, and the others fear what Natalee will think when she returns.
-Jenna begins to get close with both of the twins but can't decide which one she likes more, but ends up kissing Anthony.
+Later, several arguments break out between Liam, Jenna, and Carley.
+Carley then goes to Chidgey for comfort.

-The next day, the whole group are invited out to do some modelling and Nicole to style.
-Chidgey's not happy when the twins take his place and are the subject of the modelling with Jenna, and Lateysha and Liam aren't impressed when Nicole dresses them up as animals.
+The next day, the whole group is invited out to do some modelling, and Nicole styles their clothes.
 Jenna enjoys getting close to both Anthony and Jason during the photoshoot and begins to develop feelings towards them.
-Jenna takes Chidgey aside to discuss his relationship with Carley but he tells her the truth about how there's nothing going on between them.
-Getting back from their day out, the boys start a food fight until it's interrupted by Jenna's mum visiting who is appalled at what she's seen including the twins making monkey noises in her face.
-As always, she makes her feelings well known towards them but is shocked to hear that Jenna has been kissing one of them the night before.
-Lateysha's not happy when she realises there's food in her hair extensions and plots to get revenge on the boys by putting fish in their pillow cases.
+Jenna takes Chidgey aside to discuss his relationship with Carley, but he tells her the truth about how there's nothing going on between them.
+As always, she makes her feelings well known towards them, but is shocked to hear that Jenna has been kissing one of them the night before.
+Lateysha's not happy when she realises there's crumbs in her hair extensions from a food fight and plots to get revenge on the boys by putting fish in their pillowcases.
 As the girls demand an apology from the boys, more arguments erupt between Liam and Carley.
-Carley decides to take her career to the next step and privately visits Jordan to see if he can give her DJing lessons.
-Later that night during a night out, Liam is expecting to be called up by Jordan to DJ for the club but receives a shock when he actually asks Carley instead.
-This then sparks more rivalry between the pair.
-Jenna and Anthony also get closer during the night out, and get even closer when they return to the house.
+Later that night during a night out, Liam is expecting to be called up by Jordan to DJ for the club, but receives a shock when he actually asks Carley instead, thus sparking a rivalry.